brendanbignell/ML_Kaggle_Titanic/README.md

 The dataset is from Kaggle and the goal is to predict whether a passenger survived or not.
 The dataset contains 891 rows and 12 columns.

+LightGBM and FastTree models are compared.

+Usage of Nvidia GPU tested.